Divorce and Grounds for Divorce

 You must show that your spouse has behaved in such a way that you cannot reasonably be expected to live with him or her.
 In a behaviour petition, the petitioner sets out a number of allegations against the respondent.
 If the allegations are particularly serious, e.g. violence, then one or two allegations may suffice.
-If the allegations are relatively mild, for example, carelessness with money or devoting too much time towards a career, then five or six allegations may be required.
+If the allegations are relatively mild, for example, carelessness with money or devoting too much time towards a career, then

 We strongly recommend trying to agree the contents of a behaviour divorce petition with your spouse before issuing proceedings.
 This can be achieved directly between the two of you, if your relationship remains amicable, or via solicitors.
 Agreeing the contents of the divorce petition can prevent misunderstandings and avoid difficulties later on.
 We can advise on this.